eucaflix/Cloud-Prize/Submission.md

 * servo: _Full support_.
 * Turbine: _Full support_.
 * archaius: _Partial support_.
 No DynamoDB support in Eucalyptus at present.
 Other configurations work.
 * asgard: _Partial support_.
-No RDS or SQS support in Eucalyptus at present.
+No SimpleDB, SWF, RDS or SQS support in Eucalyptus at present.
 * edda: _Partial support_.
 No ElasticCache, RDS, Route53, or SQS support in Eucalyptus at present.
 * SimianArmy: _Partial support_.
 No SimpleDB support in Eucalyptus at present.